zocodo/Battman/README.md

 ## Disclaimer

-DO NOT USE AT PRODUCTION, NO WARRANTY GURARANTEED, USE AT YOUR OWN RISK.
+DO NOT USE FOR PRODUCTION, NO WARRANTY GURARANTEED, USE AT YOUR OWN RISK.